tylergneill/pramana-nlp/README.md

 A corpus of Sanskrit pramāṇa texts ready for use in NLP applications, along with data and results for an experiment in LDA topic modeling.
 See also the corresponding [paper](https://www.aclweb.org/anthology/W19-7505/) presented at the [6th ISCLS](https://iscls.github.io).

-The folder numbering suggests a linear order for understanding the corpus-building and modeling processes.
+The folders and filenames in this repository have been named and numbered in order to facilitate understanding of the corpus-building and modeling processes.

 Which data could be shared freely here: